nerds-odd-e/doughnut/docs/gitpod.md

 ### Preparation steps to run doughnut backend unit tests & cypress End-to-End tests

 - From the root of the `doughnut` codebase (this should be on path `/workspace/doughnut`), run `pnpm --frozen-lockfile recursive install` to get End-to-End testing tooling setup.
-- From root of `doughnut` source path, execute `pnpm t` to execute the full headless cypress End-to-End test suite.
+- From root of `doughnut` source path, execute `pnpm verify` to execute the full headless cypress End-to-End test suite.

 ### Running java springboot unit tests

-- From the root of the `doughnut` codebase, run `pnpm backend:test`.
+- From the root of the `doughnut` codebase, run `pnpm backend:verify`.
 This assumes you have had your doughnut DB tables setup from above.

 ### Running frontend Vue3 unit tests

 - Navigate to `doughnut` source root directory.
-Execute `pnpm frontend:test` to run the full frontend unit tests ONCE.
+Execute `pnpm frontend:verify` to run the full frontend unit tests ONCE.
 - Navigate to `doughnut` source root directory.
 Execute `pnpm frontend:test:watch` to run the full frontend unit tests in dev-mode with HMR live reload as you make frontend production/test code changes.